chvsnaveen12/Pulse-Generator/README.md

 If you want to change direction of the encoder, just swap Encoder A and Encoder B.

 ## Usage
 Press the Menu button to cycle through the 4 modes.
+[Youtube Video](https://www.youtube.com/watch?v=3lUOrzv3epo)

 ### Single step mode
 Press the encoder button to send out a pulse.